 Fish Camp, California

-Mother Nature is the star of the show in Yosemite, but Tenaya Lodge—situated two miles from the park’s south entrance—plays a perfect supporting role.
+Mother Nature is the star of the show in Yosemite, but Tenaya Lodge—situated two miles from the park’s south entrance—plays a perfect supporting role (read our full review).
 Spread out across 75 acres, this kid-favorite family resort in California has an indoor and outdoor pool, rock wall climbing, archery, e-mountain biking, guided hikes, horseback riding, fly fishing, and winter ice skating and sledding.

 BEST OF YOSEMITE: 10 Family Friendly Hotels Near Yosemite National Park